HSF/hsf.github.io/organization/_posts/2019/2019-12-05-coordination.md

 ### Coordination Meetings

 - Next meetings
     - Another before the end of the year?
-(12, 19 Dec)
+(12 or 19 December)
-    - Probably no actual meeting, instead do a "virtual meeting" at the beginning of w/b 16 Dec
+    - Probably no actual meeting, instead do a "virtual meeting" at the beginning of w/b 16 December

 - Meetings for next year
     - Have all been booked, defaulting to *odd* weeks